jku-win-dke/AISA-XMI-Mapper/README.md

 [Plugins](https://github.com/bastlyo/AISA-XMI-Mapper/tree/main/plugins) are implementations of different models' mapping semantics.
 Each plugin is a XQuery module with the task to map a given model subset to an RDFS/SHACL document.
 We use different plugins for different models because there is no one fits all mapping approach.
 For example, stereotypes or attributes may have different meanings or may be used differently in different models.
 By default, the following plugins are available:

+1. utilities.xq provides basic functionality for plugins
-1. aixm_5-1-1.xq for AIXM 5.1.1
+2. aixm_5-1-1.xq for AIXM 5.1.1
-2. fixm_3-0-1_sesar.xq for FIXM 3.0.1 SESAR
+3. fixm_3-0-1_sesar.xq for FIXM 3.0.1 SESAR
-3. plain.xq for plain UML models (no consideration of stereotypes)
+4. plain.xq for plain UML models (no consideration of stereotypes)

 The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the delegation of the mapping process in the mapper.xq (variable $mappedModel).
 A new plugin may be useful, if a model needs to be mapped that uses stereotypes differently than in previous models.
 In addition, a new plugin may also be useful, if an existing plugin needs to be adapated, e.g. different namespaces or updating the meaning of a stereotype.